benhagen/dossier/README.md

 dossier
 =======

-An all-in-one web service & frontend for quickly researching IP addresses and Hostnames.
+An all-in-one web service & frontend for quickly researching IP addresses DNS entries, etc.

 The intent with this application was to develop some simple rest-ful web services for querying information about IP addresses and hostnames/DNS names.
 The frontend HTML file consumes this API directly via JavaScript and displays results via mustache.js templates.
 Why?
 I wanted to tinker with them.